aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 ## Summary
 In this section, we have created the ConstructLib code in a structure expected by the ConstructLib pipline code (that we created in previous section).
-Next section we will look into how to create the pipeline instance from the pipeline CDK code.
+Next section we will look into how to create the pipeline instance from the pipeline CDK code which will then build, transpile, publish artifacts to private ConstructHub.